How it worksAgents

 Production control on the floor.

 Orders, equipment, and supply — watched continuously so the morning stand-up is a queue of decisions, not a list of surprises.
-Named agents own the order book, plant reliability, and supplier risk.
+These beats combine monitoring, content generation, and governed action on the live plant.
+See the five kinds →

 Your agents watching.